openframeworks/ofBook/chapters/memory/chapter.md

 In memory all the particles will be contiguous, among other things, that makes accessing them faster than if we had pointers to a different location in memory.
 It also makes it easier to translate C++ vectors to openGL memory structures, but that's the topic for a whole chapter.

-Among other things, we need to be aware of the fact that C++ copies things by default, when passing objects to functions as parameters.
+We need to remain aware of the fact that C++ copies things by default, when passing objects to functions as parameters.
 For example this:

 ```cpp
 void moveParticle(Particle p){